Certified Provider Training

 We will offer the Girls Night Out (GNO©) Certified Provider Training at the University of Kansas Medical Center (KUMC) on the following dates.

-*Additional training dates for Fall 2021 to be released soon!
+*Additional training dates for Fall 2021 and Spring 2022 to be released soon!

 Overview of multi-day, onsite training:

 DAY 1: 9:00am-4:45pm

 GNO© model and rationale, designing your group, curriculum and materials, example strategies and sessions

 Facilitator roles and responsibilities, example sessions and practice, planning for your group